silphimon/webpage/content/project/example/index.md

 3)	Provide actionable and easy to implement guidelines for researchers to perform well powered fMRI studies

 The focus will be on the emerging field of organizational neuroscience.
-Optionally, it will be possible to review fMRI studies in this field and analyze their correctness in terms of power/sample size [Prochilo et al., 2019](https://open.lnu.se/index.php/metapsychology/article/view/935).
+Optionally, it will be possible to review fMRI studies in this field and analyze their correctness in terms of power/sample size ([Prochilo et al., 2019](https://open.lnu.se/index.php/metapsychology/article/view/935)).

 ## Meet your advisor(s)

-This is a joint project with {{< mention "[Prof. Sebastiano Massaro](https://https://www.sebastianomassaro.com/)" >}} (Surrey, UK).
+This is a joint project with {{< mention "admin" >}} and {{< mention "[Prof. Sebastiano Massaro](https://https://www.sebastianomassaro.com/)" >}} (Surrey, UK).

 ## FAQs